Tonsillitis in Dogs

 How is tonsillitis treated?

-If an underlying source of the infection can be found, it must be treated.
+If an underlying source of infection can be found, it must be treated.
 Antibiotics are given for two to three weeks to treat both the tonsils and the primary infection.
 If there is tartar and periodontal disease present, the teeth should be assessed and treated appropriately.
 In some cases of primary tonsillitis, anti-inflammatory treatment may help relieve the pain.

 Is tonsillitis contagious to other dogs or to humans?